rstacruz/arch-installer/README.md

 - It won't modify anything until the very last step.
 Feel free to explore it (even on your live system).

 - It won't actually partition disks for you.
 If you choose to 'partition now', it will simply print instructions on how to use `cfdisk` to do it yourself.

+- It tries to exit when it finds that something may not be in order.
+It even displays helpful troubleshooting messages whenever possible.

 `*` = _Mostly yes_